The ten most common questions in job interviews - Questions you should be well prepared for

-It’s important to make the link between your career choices and your personal interests and capabilities.
-Demonstrate that you developed an interest in this job early on and that it wasn’t based solely on a gut feeling.
-Those who are in the early stages of their career should focus on the fact that they see the job as a long-term opportunity.
-Experienced hires should use their experience to emphasise why their career choice was right for them.
+It is important to relate the choice of career to personal interests and skills and to justify it.
+Show that you developed interest in this job early on and that it wasn't a spontaneos decision.
+Newcomers should emphasize that they want to do this job for the long term.
+Professionals should use their experience to show that the career choice was right for them.

 3. Why do you want to work in our company?

-This is an extremely popular interview question, designed to check how well the candidate has researched the company beforehand, so make sure that you have a solid understanding of the company, its business model and corporate strategy, as well as its products and services.
-The company’s own websites, brochures and press releases are the most helpful source in this respect.
-In the interview, you should convey that you are in a position to identify with the business and are interested in working together over the long term.
-In doing so, establish connections with your personality and skills.
-If, for example, the company places a major emphasis on sustainability, you should also be able to identify with the topic.
+This is a preferred question in the job interview.
+This is where it is checked if the applicant has informed himself/herself about the company in advance.
+Therefore, make yourself familiar with the company, its business model and policies, products and services.
+The company's own website, image brochures and press releases are particularly helpful in this context.
+In the interview, you should make clear that you identify with the company and are interested in a long-term cooperation.
+At the same time, make connections with your personality and your own skills.
+For example, if the company focuses on sustainability, you should also be able to identify with this topic.